 Before any account can be collected, your practice must be compliant.
 Recent laws have changed how patient billing works, and using a partner who understands this landscape is critical.

 - HIPAA & Business Associate Agreements (BAA): As your partner, we are a “Business Associate” under HIPAA.
-We sign a BAA with your practice, legally binding us to protect your patients’ Protected Health Information (PHI).
+We can sign a BAA with your practice, binding us to protect your patients’ Protected Health Information (PHI).
 We only use the “minimum necessary” information (like name, balance, and dates of service) to perform our job.

 - The “No Surprises Act” (NSA): This federal law is crucial.
 It requires you to provide “Good Faith Estimates” (GFEs) to your uninsured or self-pay patients before a service.
 An attempt to collect a bill that is significantly higher than your GFE can lead to disputes and legal challenges.
 We help you navigate collections for accounts that are fully compliant.